-However, elderly people still need the same amount of sleep, despite the fact that they seem to not sleep as much.
+However, elderly people still need the same amount of sleep—regardless of the stage—despite the fact that they seem to not sleep as much.

-Good quality and quantity of sleep for the elderly is, therefore, very important for their well being.
+Good quality and quantity of sleep for seniors is, therefore, very important for their well being.
 Getting good sleep helps with improved recovery from surgery or illness, better pain management, mood stability, cognitive function and fatigue.

 This is perhaps the biggest sleep problem among the elderly, and its causes are many: poor sleep hygiene, dietary influences, smoking or drinking habits, lack of daily exercise, pain, neurological health problems, and drug interactions or side effects.